 No hidden fees · HIPAA secure · Pay only if approved.

-ESA housing protections in Missouri come from a federal foundation plus state-level detail — here is the plain-language version.
+ESA housing protections in Missouri come from a federal foundation plus state-level detail — here’s the plain-language version.

 Provide comfort and companionship and help ease symptoms of anxiety, depression, trauma, and more.
 No special training is required.
 Protected for housing under the Fair Housing Act with a valid letter from a licensed provider — no public-access or air-travel rights.